 For open accounts and credit card facilities, which include both the loan and the component of the undrawn commitment, the bank will foresee expected credit losses over a period longer than the maximum contractual period if the bank's ability to request repayment or cancel the undrawn commitment does not limit the bank's exposure to credit risk During the contracted notification period.
 These facilities do not have specific terms or repayment periods, and are managed on a collective basis.
 The bank can, but this contractual right will not be implemented during the usual daily management, but only when the bank becomes aware, it can immediately cancel it with any increase in credit risk at the facilitation level.
-This longer period is estimated after taking into consideration the credit risk management measures that the bank expects to take and which will reduce the expected credit risks.
+This longer period is estimated after taking into consideration the credit risks.
 This includes reducing the limits, canceling the facility and / or converting the remaining balance of the loan into a loan with specific payment terms.